- •

 Cabins on board

-Yes, you can book a cabin on the BLUE STAR 1, BLUE STAR 2, BLUE STAR PATMOS, LEFKA ORI, SUPERFAST XI ferries from Kos to Athens.
+Yes, you can book a cabin on the BLUE STAR 1, BLUE STAR 2, BLUE STAR PATMOS, LEFKA ORI ferries from Kos (All Ports) to Athens (All Ports).
 Cabins offer a comfy way to rest during the trip, with both private and shared options available.
 During booking, you’ll clearly see which ships and routes have cabins.
 Just make sure to check the departure [Kos (Main Port)] and arrival ports [Piraeus] to choose what suits you best.
 It's a good idea to book early to secure your preferred cabin.

 - Pets over 10 kg usually stay in onboard kennels, while smaller pets (under 10 kg) can travel in a pet carrier by your side.